nss-daycohort11/chatty-ccm-llc/README.md

 COMPLETED 1.
 When return key is detected, you'll create a new message (*see details below*).
 COMPLETED 1.
 Create a button to clear all messages.
 COMPLETED 1.
 When the user clicks the clear messages button, all current chat messages should be removed from the application.
-1. If there are no messages, then the clear messages button should be disabled (*see example above*).
+COMPLETED 1.
+If there are no messages, then the clear messages button should be disabled (*see example above*).
 1. The navigation bar should remain at the top of the screen, even if the contents of the page start to scroll.

 ### Options